fiskaltrust/faq/qna/DE-fiskaltrust-certified.md

 ## Answer

 Fiskaltrust is **NOT** a technical security unit (TSE).
-Fisklatrust offers a free of charge fiscalization middleware that is able to communicate with any officially certified TSE.
+Fiskaltrust offers a free of charge fiscalization middleware that is able to communicate with any officially certified TSE.
 Therefore fiskaltrust is not certified according to BSI TR-03153, but the supported TSEs such as Swissbit, Cryptovision, Diebold, Epson TSE are officially certified by the german Federal Office for Information Security (BSI).